wesleycheungg/NBA_GOAT_project/README.md

 * Nav links: GitHub Repo, LinkedIn
 * Player icons : icons of 10 nba players that when clicked will change the image, player, and data.
-* On the right, is the leaderboard where users can upvote players
-* On the left, is where the image of the player will show up transparently in the background, the name, and summary of the player as well.

 ## Technologies, Libraries, APIs
 This project will be inplemented with the following technologies: